TickTeam/guide-tt/ios_app/how_many_default_lists_are_there_in_ticktick.md

 ### How many Smart Lists are there in TickTick?

-There are 7 default lists in TickTick: All, Today, Next 7 Days, Inbox, Calendar, Completed, and Tags.
+There are 9 default lists in TickTick: All, Today, Next 7 Days, Inbox, Calendar, Completed, Tags, Assigned to me, and Trash.
 Some of them are hidden by default, and you can enable them by the following steps:

 <br />
 #####Take “Completed” as an example: